Deterministic factoring with oracles: Lattices, Coppersmith's method, and approximate common divisors

-In this article we will apply the special cases of Theorems~\ref{Copp:univ} and~\ref{cop} where the polynomial \(f\) is linear in each variable to find divisors of $N$.
+In this article we will apply the special case of Theorem~\ref{cop} where the polynomial \(f\) is linear in each variable to find divisors of $N$.
 In another direction, but using the same techniques, Theorem~\ref{theorem:co-ho-na} improves on a result of Lenstra~\cite{Lenstra84}. \begin{theorem}[Coppersmith--Howgrave-Graham--Nagaraj~\cite{CoHoNa08}] Let $0 \leq r < s < N$ with $\gcd(r, s)=1$ and $s \geq N^{\alpha}$ for some $\alpha > 1/4$.
 The number of divisors of $N$ that are congruent to $r \pmod s$ is in $O((\alpha-1/4)^{-3/2})$.
 The divisors can be found in deterministic polynomial time. \end{theorem}

-\begin{remark} The results obtained by using Coppersmith's methods are asymptotic: they use lattices of dimensions which tend to $\log(N)$.
-To make these methods practical generally requires an exhaustive search (see~\cite{BCFNRZ:14} for the best known practical algorithm). \end{remark}